aleclol/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+    .map: Takes a function as an argument and then applies that function to each element (or index, or the whole array) in an array.
+It then returns the resulting modified array as a new array.
+Good for entire dataset manipulation.

+    .reduce: Also takes a function as an argument and then applies that function to each element/currentValue (or index, or the whole array) in an array.
+After each running of the function the result is stored in the accumulator parameter.
+It returns a value, which is the result of running the function on the final element in the array.
+Good for averages, totals, and other simple statistics.

+    .filter: Also takes a function as an argument and then applies that function to each element (or index, or the whole array) in an array.
+It then returns an array, not of modified values, but of elements that when input to your filter function return "true".
+Good for creating specific data subsets based off a given criteria.

 2. Explain the difference between a callback and a higher order function.

+    callback: A function that is defined previously in the code, then passed to another function as an argument.

+    higher order function: A function that takes one or more functions as arguments.

 3. Explain what a closure is.

+    closure: A function plus its lexical environment.
+I.e. Every function comes with a specific reference library that is defined when the function is defined, but can be modified subsequently.
+It's sort of like the function is in an object where the first key is the actual function/method, but there is a second hidden key: an array of variables the function has access to.
+I.e. a closure is a single-method object.

 4. Describe the four principles of the 'this' keyword.

+    1. Global/Window: When no context is defined, the Window object is the default.
+    2. Implicit: Context is to the left of the dot.
+E.g. "myObj" in myObj.method();
+    3. Explicit: Using .call, .bind, or .apply to define "this".
+        .call:
+        .bind:
+        .apply:

+    4. New keyword: sets "this" to point to a new object which is created by a constructor function.

 5. Why do we need super() in an extended class?

+    We need super() to pass arguments from a child class to a parent class and obtain properties and methods from that parent.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.